hrw-neurolab/VPS/datasets/readme.md

 ## Prepare the datasets

-Download coco 2017 dataset and organize as follows:
+Download coco 2017 dataset and LVIS V1 dataset and organize as follows:

 ```
 --datasets